khairul746/travel_agent/README.md

 ## Contribution

 Contributions are always welcome.
 If you’ve expanded one of the examples, found a mistake, or think something could be explained more clearly, please open a pull request.
-Improvements are greatly valued, and of course you are welcome to submit a pull request also.
+Improvements are greatly valued.